-Studies have long suggested that divorce and single-parenting may have negative effects on children.
+Studies have long suggested that divorced and single-parenting may have negative effects on children.
 Children in these homes tend to perform worse in school, exhibit more behavioral problems, and are more likely to have social and relationship issues as they get older.
 But even in homes where parents are married, parents should be aware of how the state of their marriage is affecting their children.
 Children are expert imitators, and a couple’s relationship is often mirrored in the actions of their children.
 Here are four aspects of marriage that affects kids and what they are learning from our relationships.

 Dr. Jane Anderson, a Clinical Professor of Pediatrics at the University of California, San Francisco, says, “The best scientific literature to date suggests that, with the exception of parents faced with unresolvable marital violence, children fare better when parents work at maintaining the marriage”.
 Now, I am not advocating you stay married no matter how unhappy you are.
 I am advocating that both the husband and the wife work at maintaining their marriage and putting in the effort and communication needed to keep it a healthy relationship.

 I am saying that calling it quits doesn’t give you an easy out.
 If both parties are willing to prioritize their marriage and family unit, working towards maintaining a happy household is admirable.
 None of us are perfect.
 Therefore, we should all expect to put in a little work to get through the bumps and turns of life together.